 Those considerable caveats notwithstanding, where damage and death are concerned, this LD50 stat sounds like one of the cleanest claims we could test in-game.

 So what’s the damage?

-Turning to Basic Set 431 . . .
+Turning to Basic Set p.
+431 . . .
 Hey, this is easier than I expected!
 That page’s example of a fall does all the work for us.
 It uses an HP 10 victim (“Bill”) and a fall of 17 yards, which yields the same damage as the 16-yard fall that we want.
 So let’s just read from the book.

 Bill meets the ground at 19 yards/second, which would be (10 x 19)/100 = 1.9d damage – but hard pavement doubles that to 3.8 damage, which rounds up to 4d crushing

 Dialing up the hurt

 So, what adjustment would make a GURPS 16-yard fall better match reality?
-At least another 50% damage, I’d think.
-If the GURPS rules meted out 6d damage for this fall, our Bill would take an average 21 damage – just enough to push him over the negative HP line, and thus forced to make a death roll.
+Let’s try boosting damage by a healthy 50%.
+The above 4d damage becomes 6d, so our Bill takes an average 21 damage – just enough to push him over the negative HP line, and thus forced to make a death roll.
 Which, at HT 10, means a 50/50 chance of dying – exactly what LD50 calls for.

 But that’s still too low!
 About half of those 6d damage rolls will exceed Bill’s death roll threshold, but that doesn’t make him more dead.
 (No roll on 6d will be high enough to force two death rolls.)
 Meanwhile, nearly half of the rolls will fall short of forcing even a single death roll.
 Really, we’re looking at a rough LD25 or so here – about 50% of the damage rolls will force a 50% chance of dying.